 · The 3-page project narrative, exactly following the requirements outlined in the NEH program guidelines; narratives not meeting all of the guidelines (including formatting, sections, length, font, etc.) may not be considered.
 Guidelines may be downloaded from

 including the Field of Project, Project Director Field of Study, Status (Senior or Junior Scholar), and the names, e-mail addresses, and affiliations for your proposed letter-of-recommendation writers.
-It is acceptable to submit the entire Grants Application Package, but just complete pages 5-6, during the internal pre-proposal stage.

 · The bibliography (one page or less).